akimerslys/hltv-async-api/README.md

 * proxy_list: list | None = None

-    automatic rotating proxies, if your proxies doesnt have any protocol you can use proxy_protocol.
+    Proxys. _len(proxy_list) >= 1_
-    Note: To add non-proxy to list just put '' to it, you can find example with ar
+    Note: To add non-proxy to list just put '' to it, you can find template in examples.

 * proxy_path: str | None = None

-    Path to your proxy (proxy_list will be ignored).
-If your proxies doesn't have any protocol you can use proxy_protocol
+    Path to your proxy file(proxy_list will be ignored).
+One proxy per line.

 * proxy_protocol: str | None = None,